-The Italian Dolomites is the most spectacular alpine destination in the world.
-There’s no question.
-After seven visits, we’re still not satiated.
-Visiting the Dolomites is like stepping into a high fantasy novel.
-The scenery is mesmerizing.
-The cuisine is heartwarming.
-And, the hiking trails are spectacular and highly accessible.
+Visiting the Dolomites feels like stepping into a high fantasy novel.
+The scenery is mesmerizing, the cuisine comforting, and the hiking trails truly awe-inspiring.
 There are many ways to experience the Dolomites, but a road trip is certainly the best introduction.

 The route outlined below is our itinerary from our first trip to the Dolomites, with some modifications for improvement.
 It will take you to the Dolomites’ most celebrated places, including Val di Funes (Villnöß), Alpe di Siusi (Seiser Alm), Puez-Odle Nature Park (Naturpark Puez-Geisler), Val Gardena (Grödnertal), Seceda, Cortina d’Ampezzo, Lago di Sorapis, Tre Cime di Lavaredo (Drei Zinnen), Cadini di Misurina, and Lago di Braies (Pragser Wildsee).